baconjs/bacon.js/README.md

 observables and inconsistent output from streams constructed using scan and startWith.
 None of that will happen with bacon.js.
 Happy frying!

-Error-handling is also a bit different: the Error event does not terminate a stream.
+Error handling is also a bit different: the Error event does not terminate a stream.
 So, a stream may contain multiple errors.
 To me, this makes more sense than always terminating the stream on error; this way the application developer has more direct control over error